[The road to the “Protocol Of Reconciliation & Grace Through Separation” (Jan. 2020)]

 Feeling mass regret

 Seeing something painful coming doesn’t make it much, if any, easier when it finally comes to pass.
 Make no mistake, mass harm was done in St. Louis.
-So, first, I must apologize to all LGBT+ persons, and their loved ones, for the indecent harm the church has done in the past, is doing in the present, and will do in the future.
+So, first, I must apologize to all LGBTQ+ persons, and their loved ones, for the indecent harm the church has done in the past, is doing in the present, and will do in the future.
 I also beg forgiveness for my complicity in that harm.
-Most directly, I offer apologies to you who are LGBT+ persons—or one of their loved ones—who I have directly harmed in any way through my words or actions.
+Most directly, I offer apologies to you who are LGBTQ+ persons—or one of their loved ones—who I have directly harmed in any way through my words or actions.

 For those who have no idea what happened in St. Louis, the Special General Conference [SGC] of The United Methodist Church [UMC] was held there last week.
 Watching it on live stream, I couldn’t help but think: this is a raw display of the ‘powers and principalities’ at work, but in the church.
 Retired, Saint Paul School of Theology, seminary professor, Dr. Tex Sample, must have seen the same as last Wednesday, after SGC, he wrote: